ITPNYU/ITP-IMA-Community-Guidelines/get-involved.md

 ## ✏️ Propose a Change

 Every section of the Code of Conduct document has a **Propose a Change** button.
-A click on the Propose a Change button will you direct you to the github source of the document.
-In the github source you can propose the changes or an update in the code of conduct repository.
+The button directs you to the GitHub edit page for the document.
+There, you can propose a change in the Code of Conduct repository itself.

 For more about how to **[pull a request](https://docs.github.com/en/github/managing-files-in-a-repository/editing-files-in-another-users-repository)**